abhishekrathore/fullstackbootcamp2019/02_NODE/1_NODE_&_EXPRESS_BASICS/README.md

 You can also pass JSON data in Request body using raw body data, this will be very useful when you will integrate your backend with front-end application which exchange all data in JSON format.
 (JS objects):

 ![POSTMAN raw data](./images/2.png)

+## Lab Task 5

+Check output of all Lab Tasks above with POSTMAN browser.
+Do you find any differences.